YamilaTimmer/dynamic-modelling-of-cancer/README.md

 **Model evaluation**

-This model allows d to vary, therefore it encompasses the standard logistic and Gompetrz models.
-Doing this is can accurately model the growth of tumors that don't follow a perfect symmetric or early deceleration pattern.
-The model is quite complex however and would need some proper research to be understandable and applied correctly.
+This model allows d to vary, therefore it encompasses the standard logistic and Gompertz models.
+Doing this can accurately model the growth of tumors that don't follow a perfectly symmetric or early deceleration pattern.
+The model is quite complex, however, and would need some proper research to be understandable and applied correctly.

 ---
 ### Allee Effect
-Models in tumor growth often assume exponential growth kinetics at low cell population.
-In recent pre & clinical observations of tumor initiation or recurrence indicate the presence of tumor growth kinetics in which growth rates scale positively with cell numbers.
-Recent observations however suggest a cooperative growth pattern also known as the allee effect.
-Here growth rates increase with cell numbers at low densities (Johnson et al., 2019).
+Models in tumor growth often assume exponential growth kinetics at low cell populations.
+In recent (pre-) clinical observations of tumor initiation or recurrence indicate the presence of tumor growth kinetics in which growth rates scale positively with cell numbers.
+Recent observations however, suggest a cooperative growth pattern also known as the Allee effect.
+Here, growth rates increase with cell numbers at low densities ([Johnson et al., 2019](https://doi.org/10.1371/journal.pbio.3000399)).

 **The mathematical formula**